ara-foundation/web/packages/reflect/README.md

 Reflect package turns the web pages into the files into the ontological data and vice versa.

+Testing from the reflect root:
+> pnpm test -r ./

 ## Getting started
 Since, Reflect is a separated package, but aims to reflect another package, We need to let know reflect which package modules are available and which are not.